ArslanAmeer/Ui-Component-Minimal-Slider/README.md

 ```

 **Finally**
-➕ Add script to your file within seperate `<script>...</script>` tag so initialize your Image Slider.
+➕ Add this script to your file within seperate `<script>...</script>` tag to initialize your Image Slider.
 ```js
 $(function () {
     // Slideshow